Losing weight can be a struggle at the best of times, but a love for sugar can make it all the more so.

 The nutritional table on food labels is your friend.
 An easy way to choose your food is to look for the ones with less than 10 g of sugar per 100 g.

-Also be weary of the other names for sugar, like sucrose, maltose, and dextrose.
+Also be wary of the other names for sugar, like sucrose, maltose, and dextrose.

 Step 2: Reduce your sugar consumption gradually.